Contents: Checking the engine oil level ↧ Changing engine oil and oil filter ↧ Engine Oil Life Monitoring System ↧ Gasoline engine ↧ Diesel engine ↧

 Warning: Before performing work, make sure you have the appropriate qualifications.
 If you are not sure that you are doing everything correctly, contact a service station.
 We recommend contacting an authorized service center.

-Otherwise, injury or damage to vehicle parts may result.
+Otherwise, injury or damage to vehicle parts may occur.

-When contaminated, engine oil loses its lubricity.
-Make sure that the engine oil is changed in accordance with the maintenance schedule.
+When contaminated, engine oil loses its lubricating ability.
+Make sure that engine oil is changed according to the maintenance schedule.

-Under severe operating conditions, the oil and oil filter should be changed more frequently than recommended in the normal maintenance schedule.
+Under severe operating conditions, the oil and oil filter must be changed more frequently than recommended in the normal maintenance schedule.

-- Frequent start of movement with a cold engine.
+- Frequent starting of movement with the engine not warmed up.

 - Frequent trips over short distances.